github-fish/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 ## List objects and buckets

-You can list buckets belonging to the project with command:
+You can list all the buckets belonging to the project with command:
 ```bash
 $ s3cmd ls
 ```

-And objects belonging to a bucket:
+And all the objects belonging to a bucket with:
 ```bash
 $ s3cmd ls s3://my_bucket
 ```